pvvx/TLB2Z/README.md

 | 3 | 0x0402 Temperature Measurement | 0x0000 MeasuredValue | 3 |
 | 3 | 0x0405 Relative Humidity Measurement | 0x0000 MeasuredValue  | 3 |

-* Если используется менее 3-х BLE термометров-гигрометров или термометр-гигрометр не передает какой параметр, тогда нет необходимости связывать данные кластеры в Zigbee координаторе.
+* If less than 3 BLE thermometer-hygrometers are used or the thermometer-hygrometer does not transmit any parameter, then there is no need to link these clusters in the Zigbee coordinator.
-* Если протокол BLE рекламы (Xiaomi, Qingping) термометра не предусматривает передачу напряжения батареи, тогда при приеме процентов заряда в напряжение батареи подставляется значение 3.0В.
+* If the BLE advertising protocol (Xiaomi, Qingping) of the thermometer does not provide for the transmission of battery voltage, then the battery voltage is substituted with 3.0V when receiving percent of charge.
-* ZHA не умеет принимать 3 батарейки. Т.е. не имеет полной поддержки Zigbee 3.0, как пишет в совей рекламе.
+* ZHA does not know how to accept 3 batteries.
+I.e. does not have full support for Zigbee 3.0, as it says in its advertising.

 ### Default Report Setting: